sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 Some buttons, like on the extension activation page, can lead you to the site where you can purchase a license, but only if you choose to do so.

 = Does this plugin track my usage? =
 Absolutely not!
 This plugin does not include any user tracking software.
-We completely rely on your feedback.
+We completely rely on your feedback to know what you require.

 = What's the release cycle of extensions? =
 Every y.X update (1.1, 1.2, 1.3, etc.) will include a new extension.
 Every y.y.X update (1.0.1, 1.0.2, etc.) fixes bugs and/or adds new functionality to existing extensions.
-No X.y updates are planned as of now (2.0, 3.0, etc.).
+No X.y updates (2.0, 3.0, etc.) are planned as of now.
 We plan to release a new extension every (other) month.

 = I've received an error code, what now? =
 Follow the steps provided next to the error code, if any.
 If the error keeps coming back, let us know through on the support forums.